rogercorrea/rpish/README.md

 # rpish
-Scripts to optimize the Raspbian
+Scripts to optimize the Raspbian.

+Cleaning default apps for reduce disk space usage.